 ByAUJay

-Summary: Humanity Protocol is moving from Phase 1 (unique-human attestation) to Phase 2 (a full Web3 identity layer) by combining privacy-preserving palm biometrics, W3C Verifiable Credentials, and a developer-first SDK/API.
-This roadmap explains the architecture, what’s live now, what’s next, and how startups and enterprises can integrate verifiable identity into products with minimal friction and maximal compliance.
+Summary: Humanity Protocol is taking a big step from Phase 1, which focused on unique-human attestation, to Phase 2, where we're rolling out a full Web3 identity layer.
+We're doing this by merging privacy-friendly palm biometrics, W3C Verifiable Credentials, and a developer-friendly SDK/API.
+This roadmap breaks down the architecture, highlights what’s currently live, outlines what’s coming up, and shows how startups and enterprises can easily incorporate verifiable identity into their products with minimal hassle and maximum compliance.

 Humanity Protocol Phase 1-Phase 2 Technology Roadmap: Web3 Identity Layer and Verifiable Credentials

-Decision-makers evaluating decentralized identity have been waiting for a credible, privacy-first alternative to siloed KYC and brittle bot defenses.
-Humanity Protocol (HP) is emerging as that identity substrate, progressing from a testnet centered on unique-human verification (Phase 1) to a mainnet identity layer that issues and verifies portable Verifiable Credentials (Phase 2).
-The path is opinionated: smartphone-grade biometrics for inclusivity, palm vein hardware for stronger liveness, W3C DIDs/VCs for interoperability, ZK proofs for minimal disclosure, and a developer platform that aims to get you to “Time to First Verify” in minutes, not weeks. (docs.humanity.org)
+Decision-makers checking out decentralized identity solutions have been on the lookout for a solid, privacy-focused alternative to the usual siloed KYC processes and fragile bot defenses.
+Enter Humanity Protocol (HP), which is stepping up as that identity solution.
+It's making the leap from a testnet focused on verifying unique humans (Phase 1) to a mainnet identity layer that will issue and verify portable Verifiable Credentials (Phase 2).
+The approach is pretty straightforward: think smartphone-grade biometrics for better inclusivity, palm vein hardware for enhanced liveness, and W3C DIDs/VCs for seamless interoperability.
+Plus, they’re using ZK proofs to ensure minimal data exposure.
+And let's not forget about their developer platform, designed to get you to “Time to First Verify” in just minutes, instead of dragging on for weeks.
+Check out more details in the roadmap: (docs.humanity.org).

 Where Humanity Protocol is today

-- Testnet Phase 2 is rolling out: users with a reserved Human ID from Phase 1 enroll via a mobile app that captures palm prints; developers can already verify if an EVM wallet is tied to a unique, palm-verified human through a public API.
-This enables Sybil-resistant airdrops, fairer governance, and more. (docs.humanity.org)
+- The Testnet Phase 2 is officially here!
+If you snagged a reserved Human ID during Phase 1, you can now enroll through a mobile app that captures your palm prints.
+Pretty cool, right?
+Developers can use a public API to verify if an EVM wallet is linked to a unique, palm-verified person.
+This opens the door for Sybil-resistant airdrops, fairer governance, and so much more.
+Check it out here: (docs.humanity.org)

-- Stack choices: HP builds on Polygon’s Chain Development Kit (CDK) for a zkEVM L2, aligning with EVM tooling and cross-chain connectivity; public statements from Polygon Labs and partners underscore that direction. (blockhead.co)
+- When it comes to tech choices, HP is building on Polygon’s Chain Development Kit (CDK) for a zkEVM Layer 2.
+This aligns them with EVM tools and cross-chain connectivity.
+Plus, public statements from Polygon Labs and their partners really highlight this direction.
+You can find more info here: (blockhead.co)

 Phase 1 → Phase 2 at a glance

-- Goal: Build the largest network of unique humans.
+- Goal: Create the biggest network of one-of-a-kind humans.

-- Issuance: HP Core acts as the sole issuer of “unique human” Boolean credentials.
+- Issuance: HP Core is the only issuer of “unique human” Boolean credentials.

-- Data: Centralized VC database, encrypted VC metadata on IPFS; basic sharing. (docs.humanity.org)
+- Data: There's a centralized VC database along with encrypted VC metadata stored on IPFS; basic sharing is available. (docs.humanity.org)

 The identity stack: what’s under the hood

-- Standards: HP anchors identity on W3C DIDs and Verifiable Credentials.
-VCs are cryptographically signed claims; verifiers get only what they need via zero-knowledge verifiable presentations (VPs).
-If you’re standardizing your internal schemas, align with VC Data Model 2.0 (W3C Recommendation, May 2025). (docs.humanity.org)
+- Standards: HP is all about that W3C vibe with DIDs and Verifiable Credentials.
+So, here’s the deal: VCs are these cryptographically signed claims that only give verifiers the info they really need through zero-knowledge verifiable presentations (VPs).
+If you’re working on standardizing your internal schemas, make sure to sync up with VC Data Model 2.0 (W3C Recommendation, May 2025).
+Check it out here: docs.humanity.org.

 - Crypto & storage:

-- An identity wallet uses a Baby Jubjub keypair, separate from a transactional wallet to prevent linkability/timing analysis.
-VC data is encrypted with AES-256; keys guarded via a hardware-backed KMS. (docs.humanity.org)
+- An identity wallet uses a Baby Jubjub keypair - it’s different from a transactional wallet to keep things from being linked together or analyzed by timing.
+The VC data is locked down with AES-256 encryption, and the keys are protected through a hardware-backed KMS.
+More info here: docs.humanity.org.

 - Network roles:

-- zkProofer Nodes: verify VCs/VPs without accessing plaintext PII; designed for horizontal decentralization with node licensing tiers (Basic/OG/Founder), capped at up to 100,000 licenses. (docs.humanity.org)
+- zkProofer Nodes: They’re all about verifying VCs/VPs without peeking at plaintext PII.
+The design is focused on horizontal decentralization with node licensing tiers (Basic/OG/Founder), capped at a total of 100,000 licenses.
+You can dive deeper here: docs.humanity.org.

 - Fees and incentives:

-- Verification fees are split among Identity Validators + delegators (25%), a general staking pool (25%), zkProofers (25%), and the Foundation Treasury (25%).
-This aligns incentives for onboarding real humans and using credentials in the wild. (docs.humanity.org)
+- When it comes to verification fees, they’re shared out among Identity Validators and delegators (25%), a general staking pool (25%), zkProofers (25%), and the Foundation Treasury (25%).
+This setup helps keep everyone motivated to onboard real users and get those credentials out in the wild.
+Want to know more?
+Check it out at: docs.humanity.org.

 What changes practically between phases (and why it matters for you)